kokosing/git-gifi/README.md

 To use github integration you need to authenticate first obtain an access token for slack web api and the pass it to:

 	git slack-configure

+By default when you run ``*-configure``` command configuration is stored in local repository.
+Typically slack configuration does not change between projects, so in order to store it globally (system wide) you can run below command.
+Thanks to that slack configuration will be reused between git repositories on your system:

+	git slack-configure global

 ##### Notify about pull request changes